gcharters/appsody-node-demo/README.md

 Check out the repo.

 run npm install to pull in the node modules run npm audit fix  to fix any audit issues

 create an .env file in the root directory -( you can copy or rename env_local to .env ) that has a PORT and an MDB entry

 run local_setup.sh in get mongodb running in docker as a daemon container

 start server locally

 npm start

 goto [http://localhost:3000]()

 Try to register.
 Registering with the same email twice should cause an error

 Kill the server

 Now appsify the code..

+appsody init appsodyhub/nodejs-express none

+run with appsody run --docker-options "--env-file .env"

 docker container stop mongo
 docker container rm mongo to remove the docker